 Difficulty Levels

-These are simple Boxes, with typically only a single main exploit step.
+These are simple Machines, with typically only a single main exploit step.
 They are meant as an introduction to those who are just getting started with pentesting, or are looking to get acquainted with Hack The Box content.

 Challenges